-The Contractor segment represented approximately 34 percent of our total sales in 2019.
+The Contractor segment represented approximately 39 percent of our total sales in 2020.
 Through this segment, we offer sprayers that apply paint to walls and other structures, with product models for users ranging from do-it-yourself homeowners to professional painting contractors.
 Contractor equipment also includes sprayers that apply texture to walls and ceilings, highly viscous coatings to roofs, and markings on roads, parking lots, athletic fields and floors.
+This segment introduced airless and electrostatic disinfectant sprayers in 2020, which are compatible with chemicals used to treat surfaces against SARS-CoV-2, the novel coronavirus that causes the disease COVID-19.

-This segment's end users are primarily professional painters in the construction and maintenance industries, tradesmen and do-it-yourselfers.
+This segment's end users are primarily professional painters in the construction and maintenance industries, tradesmen and do-ityourselfers.
 Contractor products are marketed and sold in all major geographic areas.
 We continue to add distributors throughout the world that specialize in the sale of Contractor products.
 Globally, we are pursuing a broad strategy of converting contractors accustomed to manually applying paint and other coatings by brush-and-roller to spray technology.